Stuycs-K/final-project-8-chena-dangelov/WORKLOG.md

 ### 5/23/23

 Today, I worked on Board class.
 My work composed of the working on method placeMines() and correcting a mistake I made previously regarding done() method.
+In addition, I completed the endScreen() method of Minesweeper class.
+Moreover, though Board and Tile class are fundamentally finished, I expect to add many more edits to these classes as problems arise.
+In short, beautiful progress has been made recently.

 ### 5/24/23